solomonjames/somerset-sh/README.md

         larger than it would be, and we do have to read/write session data.
 I think the tradeoff is likely worth it in this case to get the additional metric though.
 3. What happened to the "5 characters in length" requirement?
-    1. Well one thing that hit me, is we want to have the shortest possible URL, and restricting to only 5 characters seems to go against that goal.
+    1. Well one thing that hit me is we want to have the shortest possible URL, and restricting to only 5 characters seems to go against that goal.
-    2. Looking at the numbers if we are to limit to only 5 characters then `64^5 - 62^4 = 901_356_496` is a LOT of short codes.
+    2. Looking at the numbers, if we are to limit to only 5 characters then `64^5 - 62^4 = 901_356_496` is a LOT of short codes.
         So it would certainly scale for a long time. `62^4 = 14_776_336` which is still a lot of codes, and the people that get those would be really happy customers.
 Then once you get into the power of 6 and 7, you get to some really high scale.
     3. All that said, how could I have actually implemented that?